jonathanwvd/awesome-industrial-datasets/README.md

-# Awesome Public Industrial Datasets
+# Awesome Industry 4.0 Datasets

-A list of awesome-public-datasets found in the industry and their descriptions are shown below.
+A list of public datasets from manufacturing and other industries related to Industry 4.0.

+This project aims to provide an organized list of databases so that students, researchers, and others can:
+* test Machine Learning techniques,
+* test algorithms,
+* apply filters and other data processing techniques,
+* create dashboards and visualizations, and others.

 Clicking the link will take you to the data description page.
 The data and its description will be updated periodically.

+This repository started as a fork from a deprecated project by [MakinaRocks](https://github.com/makinarocks/awesome-industrial-machine-datasets).

 ## Tags